Table of Contents

 Winter in Paris is not the best time to visit Paris in terms of weather (minimums of 2C° to 7°C and only 4 to 5 hours of light).
-However, some people love visiting Paris in the wintertime to see Paris at Christmas, especially Paris Christmas Markets.
+However, some people love visiting Paris in the wintertime to see Paris at Christmas, especially the best Christmas markets in Paris.
 Also, there are lots of romantic things to do in Paris for Saint Valentine’s Day in February.

 Tourist Season in Paris

-High season in Paris is considered from 1st April to 31st October.
+The high season in Paris is considered from 1st April to 31st October.
 It means nice weather and more hours of daylight and many people will tell you this is the best time to visit Paris.
 But at the same time, high season in Paris is not the best season to plan a trip to Paris in terms of budget (best accommodation sold out, higher prices).
-Also, the city is too crowded with tourists while locals are somewhere else on holidays.
+Also, the city is too crowded with tourists while locals are somewhere else on holiday.

-Low season in Paris goes from 1st November to 31st March, with the exception of the Christmas holidays and New Year’s Eve in Paris.
+The low season in Paris goes from 1st November to 31st March, with the exception of Paris at Christmas and New Year’s Eve in Paris.
 This is the cheapest time to visit Paris and the best time to visit Paris to avoid the crowds.
 If you decide to travel off-season, you will get a more local experience and it will be easier to find good deals on accommodation, for example.

 In the end, Paris is a movable feast and (sun or rain) you will have a great time.